 - To prepare the lemon sugar, stir together the granuated sugar and the lemon zest.
 Set aside.

-- Whisk in butter, ricotta, and buttermilk until combined.
+- Whisk in the eggs until combined.

 - Add lemon juice and vanilla; whisk until well-combined.

-- Carefully fold in blueberries and lemon zest.
+- Carefully fold in blueberries.

 - Divide the batter among the prepared muffin tins.

-- Top with lemon sugar.
+- Top batter with a sprinkle of lemon sugar.

-- Bake for 12-20 minutes, or until a wooden toothpick comes out clean.
+- Bake for 15-20 minutes, or until a wooden toothpick comes out clean.

 - Let cool for 10 minutes before removing from pan.